arun-dhanjal/hackathon-quiz-app/README.md

 ![Quizathon!
 Colour Palette](/readme-docs/Quizathon!%20palette.png)

-The website uses a palette of pastel primary colours in order to look inviting whilst not being too garish.
+The app uses a palette of pastel primary colours in order to look inviting whilst not being too garish.
 A gradient background with coloured buttons on a white quiz area gives a splash of colour but keeps things from being too loud or causing eye strain.
 The colour palette was created using the [Coolors](https://coolors.co/) website.

 ### Typography